 To arrive at this figure, he assumed that every year the amount withdrawn would increase by an inflation factor and that based on historical investment returns of the investment classes mentioned, a portfolio could withstand this type of withdrawal for at least 30 years.
 Today this is widely known as the Four Percent Rule.

 So, for example, if an investor’s total portfolio at retirement is $1,000,000, a four percent starting withdrawal rate will equate to $40,000 of income in year one.
 If year two is adjusted by a three percent inflation factor, the withdrawal in year two will increase to $41,200.
 This annual amount would continue to increase with inflation over a theoretical 30-year retirement time horizon.

 This is a hypothetical example.
-Annual inflation rate of 3% assumed.
+An annual inflation rate of 3% is assumed.

 Is This Even Necessary?

 Bill Bengen’s Four Percent Rule has been challenged by many researchers.
 Some have argued that four percent is too high, while others have suggested that you can start with more than four percent if you apply certain rules during poor market conditions.
 However, the assumption of inflation adjustments is usually still present.

 Despite the fact that the financial planning profession has generally accepted inflation adjustments when conducting retirement planning, there is a growing body of knowledge that this assumption may artificially overestimate how much an investor needs to maintain their desired lifestyle in retirement.

 In my experience with helping numerous clients with retirement planning over many years, it is rare that clients will request inflation adjustments from their investment income.
 This observation led me to write an article in 2005 for the Journal of Financial Planning on this topic called “Reality Retirement Planning.”2